afni/afni_doc/educational/gui_guide/afni_gui_graph.rst

          buttons to disappear.
        * Useful if you want to do a screenshot to save AFNI window(s)
        * Left-clicking in same place will bring icon and buttons back

      - .. image:: media/graph_window_clear.png
           :width: 100%
           :align: right

+ [ L ] turns off/on the AFNI logo in the corner
+ [ v V r R ] are video mode operations, like in the image viewer ➥ Moving through time index, rather than slice index
+➥ An easy way to animate an EPI time series, to look for subject motion

 Opt Menu
 ========